-- 206. ADA RAMP REQUIREMENTS: All new access ramps shall comply with the Americans with Disabilities Act (ADA) requirements.
-Existing nonconforming access ramps shall be reconstructed to comply with the ADA requirements. - 207.
-DRIVEWAY APPROACH AND ADA SIDEWALK REQUIREMENTS: A minimum 4' wide Americans with Disabilities Act-compliant public sidewalk shall be provided behind new and existing driveway approaches.
-Tapers (conforms) may be provided to connect the proposed public sidewalk on each side of the proposed driveway. - 208.
-SIDEWALK IMPROVEMENTS: Construct new curb, gutter, and sidewalk along the project frontages of San Antonio Road and California Street frontage, to have an 8' sidewalk and 6' landscape strip per the San Antonio Precise Plan. - 209.
+- 190. DRIVEWAY APPROACH AND ADA SIDEWALK REQUIREMENTS: A minimum 4' wide Americans with Disabilities Act-compliant public sidewalk shall be provided behind new and existing driveway approaches.
+Tapers (conforms) may be provided to connect the proposed public sidewalk on each side of the proposed driveway. - 191.
+SIDEWALK IMPROVEMENTS: Construct new curb, gutter, and sidewalk along the California Street frontage, to have an 8' sidewalk and 6' landscape strip per the San Antonio Precise Plan. - 192.
 UTILITY BOX RELOCATION OUT OF SIDEWALK: Move existing utility boxes on California Street out of the sidewalk and relocate to the Public Service Easement or Public Utility Easement, landscape strip, or behind the back of the curb.
 Utility boxes must be located so they fit entirely within the utility easement, landscape strip, or behind the curb and shall not encroach into the sidewalk or impact any existing/proposed street trees.
-The specific areas and limits of work shall be clearly identified and shown on the plans. - 210.
+The specific areas and limits of work shall be clearly identified and shown on the plans. - 193.
 DRIVEWAY REMOVAL: Replace abandoned driveways with standard curb, gutter, and sidewalk.
-The specific areas and limits of replacement work shall be clearly identified and shown on the plans. - 211.
+The specific areas and limits of replacement work shall be clearly identified and shown on the plans. - 194.
 PARKING RESTRICTION: Parking shall be prohibited within the common driveways, excluding approved guest parking, as the parking would obstruct the use of the driveway.
 These parking prohibitions shall be stated within the Covenants, Conditions, and Restrictions (CC&Rs).
 A copy of the CC&Rs with this provision highlighted shall be submitted to the Community Development Department for review and approval by the Public Works Department.
 The common driveway shall be signed and/or striped as "No Parking" or "No Parking-Fire Lane."
-The specific areas of work shall be clearly identified and shown on the plans. - 212.
+The specific areas of work shall be clearly identified and shown on the plans. - 195.
 RED CURB AT CROSSWALKS: Street curbs adjacent to a public crosswalk shall be painted red a minimum of 10' in each direction, as determined and approved by the City Traffic Engineer.
-The specific areas of work shall be clearly identified and shown on the plans. - 213.
+The specific areas of work shall be clearly identified and shown on the plans. - 196.
 RED CURB AT DRIVEWAY ENTRANCES: Street curbs adjacent to driveway entrances, including entrances to underground parking garages, shall be painted red a minimum of 10' in each direction, as determined and approved by the City Traffic Engineer.
-The specific areas of work shall be clearly identified and shown on the plans. - 214.
+The specific areas of work shall be clearly identified and shown on the plans. - 197.
 SITE EGRESS: All egress points to public streets or public easements shall be stop-controlled in order to control conflict points with pedestrians, bicyclists, and vehicles as they enter a public roadway and, therefore, improve safety.
 Stop-controlled egress shall include STOP signs, a limit line, and "STOP" pavement marking(s).
-The specific areas of work shall be clearly identified and shown on the plans. - 215.
+The specific areas of work shall be clearly identified and shown on the plans. - 198.
 ON-STREET PARKING RESTRICTIONS: Parking shall be prohibited along San Antonio Road and California Street along the entire project frontage since these portions of San Antonio Road and California Street are recommended bike routes.
-Painted red curb shall be installed to discourage on-street parking-in the interim of bike lane improvements.
-Painted red curb No Stopping Any Time/Bike Lane/Bikes Wrong Way signs shall be installed along the project frontage per the direction of the City Traffic Engineer.
-The specific areas of work shall be clearly identified and shown on the plans. - 216.
-CALIFORNIA STREET MEDIAN IMPROVEMENTS: The nose of the existing median island left-turn pocket on California Street (southeastbound approach nose), across the California Street project driveway, shall be extended an additional 10' to deter left turns out of the Promenade driveway.
+Painted red curb shall be installed to discourage on-street parking.
+No Stopping Any Time/Bike Lane/Bikes Wrong Way signs shall be installed along the project frontage per the direction of the City Traffic Engineer.
+The specific areas of work shall be clearly identified and shown on the plans. - 199.
+CALIFORNIA STREET MEDIAN IMPROVEMENTS: The nose of the existing median island left-turn pocket on California Street (eastbound approach nose), across the California Street project driveway, shall be extended an additional 10' to deter left turns out of the Promenade driveway.
 The final design and placement of any related appurtenances shall be to the satisfaction of the City Traffic Engineer.